KhronosGroup/OpenXR-CTS/changes/conformance/mr.1910.gl.2.md

+---
+- issue.3.gh.OpenXR-CTS
+- issue.1479.gl
+---
-Fix build of conformance layer on Android for ARM by properly applying function attributes.
+Fix: Properly apply function attributes to fix build of conformance layer on Android for ARM.